-Today’s guest post comes from Jenna Lee Smith, an art educator who is exploring using various technologies to enhance and extend learning beyond her own art classroom.
+Today’s guest post comes from Jenna Lee Smith.
+She is an art educator exploring the use of various technologies to enhance and extend learning beyond her own art classroom.
 Join me in welcoming Jenna to EducationCloset.com – I thank her for generously sharing her resources with us today!

 I’m not regularly a huge proponent of bringing computer technology into the art studio.
 However, on occasion something catches my eye, and I am forced to make an exception.
-I recently found a pretty great site that allows the opportunity for art lovers, teachers, and students everywhere to check out various art fairs abroad without leaving the comfort of their own country, home, or even classroom.
+Recently, I found a pretty great website allowing art lovers, teachers, and students everywhere to examine various art fairs abroad.
+All without leaving the comfort of their own country, home, or even classroom.

 Thefairgoer.com will most recently show art from an International Photography & Art Fair in Milan in early May, and then another from Barcelona in late May.
-This site provides teachers with an excellent opportunity to show their art students what is trending in art currently, as well as what is selling, and can also provide further avenues of inspiration for students.
-If you teach in a smaller town, this can be exceptionally beneficial as access to such art fairs is limited, if not non-existent.
+This site provides teachers with an excellent opportunity to show their art students current art trends.
+In addition to, what sells, and can provide further inspiration for students.
+If you teach in a smaller town, this can be exceptionally beneficial.
+This is simply because access to these art fairs is limited, if not non-existent.

 Much to my further astonishment, fairgoer.com isn’t the only site to offer access to art.
 When I showed a fellow teacher the site, thinking I would be expanding her bag of cool teaching tricks, she turned right around and threw one back at me.
 She told me about The Google Art Project, and how the site actually allows you to tour all the famous art museums of the world.
 You can actually take an online tour of the Louvre itself!